peterjc/thapbi-pict/docs/quick_start.rst

 The first stage of the pipeline can be run separately as the ``thapbi_pict prepare`` command.
-Here each pair of FASTQ files named something like ``<sample_name>_R1.fastq.gz`` and ``<sample_name>_R2.fastq.gz`` is processed to give a much smaller FASTA format file ``<sample_name>.fasta`` containing all the unique sequences from that sample which have the expected primers (so here should resemble an ITS1 sequence or our synthetic controls).
+Here each pair of FASTQ files named something like ``<sample_name>_R1.fastq.gz`` and ``<sample_name>_R2.fastq.gz`` is processed to give a much smaller FASTA format files ``<marker_name>/<sample_name>.fasta`` for each marker, containing all the unique sequences from that sample which have the expected primers (so here should resemble an ITS1 sequence or our synthetic controls).

 In these FASTA files, each sequence is named as ``<checksum>_<abundance>`` where the `MD5 checksum <https://en.wikipedia.org/wiki/MD5>`_ of the